5 Worst Boyfriends in History

-1. King Henry VIII.
-For those who have read The Other Boleyn Girl, you may recall that Henry Tudor left his wife (the beloved Catherine of Aragon and mother of his first child) for Anne Boleyn, whom he later executed.
+For those who have read The Other Boleyn Girl, you may recall that Henry Tudor left his first wife for Anne Boleyn, whom he later executed.
 But did you know that the English king went through four other marriages after that?
-One of those wives died in childbirth, but two of those marriages were annulled, one of which ended in the woman’s execution.
+One of wife died in childbirth, but two of those marriages were annulled, with one ending in the woman’s execution.
 Henry started his own religion just so he could get a divorce.
 If that isn’t a commitment-phobe, I don’t know what is.

-4. Emperor Nero.
 This Russian ruler was another monarch with a love for executions, including matricide.
-Not only did he kill his own mother (with whom he had a sexual relationship…ew), but he poisoned his stepbrother and kicked his pregnant second wife, resulting in her death.
+Not only did he kill his own mother (with whom he had a sexual relationship…ew), but he poisoned his stepbrother and kicked his pregnant second wife to death.
 He also probably started the Great Fire of Rome.

-5. Vlad the Impaler.
 This is another classic example of why someone’s name might be a great reason to deter you from them.
 If you aren’t familiar with Vlad the Impaler, then you may have heard of him by another name: Dracula.
-Vlad the Impaler had a bloody reign, killing many perceived “traitors,” whether or not they had actually done anything to cause suspicion, and supposedly burned beggars after he allowed them to eat free food.
+Vlad had a bloody reign, killing many perceived “traitors,” whether or not they had actually done anything to cause suspicion.
+He also supposedly burned beggars after he allowed them to eat free food.
 If you do decide to begin a relationship with someone called “The Impaler,” you should be careful not to piss that person off!

 Who would you consider some of the worst boyfriends in history?
 Share your own thoughts in the comments section below!